ezaffanella/PPLite/README.md

  - Maria Chiara Colla     (former student of the University of Parma)
  - Fabio Cristini         (former student of the University of Parma)
  - Rocco Di Gianni        (former student of the University of Parma)
+ - Greta Dolcetti         (student of the University of Parma)
  - Luca Gruppi            (former student of the University of Parma)
  - Eduard Ispas           (former student of the University of Parma)
  - Pasquale la Torre      (student of the University of Parma)